 7. Limited corporate government

-The central governments of intelligent organisations are limited in scope and power because the role of the center is not to run the enterprises that together deliver the mission nor to “supervise” those that do so.
-Rather the primary role is to create the conditions that empower those doing the work to build systems to run those businesses effectively and focus on pursuits that have positive synergy.
+The primary role of the central governments of intelligent organisations is to create the conditions that empower those doing the work to build systems to run those businesses effectively and focus on pursuits that have positive synergy.

-Today we are seeing a rapid decrease in the size and importance of the Fortune 500 because bureaucracy limits the effective size of the corporate brain.
-Large organisations will either learn to practice the seven essentials of organisational intelligence or continue to shrink to a size suitable to an organisation of very limited intelligence.
-Many current giants will die in the process, but a number will be reborn as intelligent organisations with the ability to innovate and respond rapidly, and with all the benefits of size as well.
+Bureaucracy limits the effective size of the corporate brain.
+Large organisations will either learn to practice the seven essentials of organisation intelligence or continue to shrink to a size suitable to an organisation of very limited intelligence.
+Many giant companies will die in the process, but a number will be reborn as intelligent organisations with the ability to innovate and respond rapidly, and with all the benefits of size as well.